mbeyerstjerne/mbeyerstjerne.github.io/content/ds-projects/exoplanet-gmms/index.md

 <div style="font-size:90%; line-height:150%">

-  This project looks at Gaussian mixture models, discussing their effectiveness at finding clusters in clustered test data, and applying them to exoplanet parameter data taken from the <a href="https://exoplanetarchive.ipac.caltech.edu/">NASA Exoplanet Archive</a>.
+  This project looks at Gaussian mixture models, discussing their effectiveness at recovering clusters in test data, and applying them to exoplanet parameter data.</a>.
 This was done as the final project for the course <a href="https://kurser.ku.dk/course/nfyk15002u">Advanced Methods in Applied Statistics</a>, run by Dr. Jason Koskinen (University of Copenhagen) between February and April of 2025.

 </div>